-Too many first time bloggers make this mistake and end up achieving lackluster results.
+Too many people who decide to start a blog make this mistake and end up achieving lackluster results.

 Blogging requires you to be consistent and dedicated.

-This means that you must produce great content and produce it often.
+This means that you must produce quality content that’s imminently shareable on social media–and produce it often.

 Download this checklist of flawed blogging practices that knock most people out.